dfahlander/typeson/README.md

 ```

 # Use with socket.io
-Typeson can encapsulate types and leave the stringification / binarization to other libs.
-A good example is socket.io that can serialize binary data much more efficient than via a base64 string in a JSON property.
+Socket.io can stream ArrayBuffers as real binary data.
+This is more efficient than encapsulating it in base64/JSON.
+Typeson can leave certain types, like ArrayBuffer, untouched, and leave the stringification / binarization part to other libs.

 What socket.io doesn't do though, is preserving Dates, Errors or your custom types.

+So to get the best of two worlds:

+* Typeson.encapsulate() instead of Typeson.stringify() to generate an object instead of a string.
+* Typeson.revive() instead of Typeson.parse() to revive an encapsulated object.

 ```js
 var Typeson = require('typeson'),